masternodepartners/poliscore/README.md

 Infrastructure to build Bitcoin and blockchain-based applications for the next generation of financial technology.

-**Note:** If you're looking for the Bitcore Library please see: https://github.com/bitpay/poliscore-lib
+**Note:** If you're looking for the Poliscore Library please see: https://github.com/bitpay/poliscore-lib

 ## Getting Started